 42. South Kaibab To Bright Angel Trail

-South Kaibab to Bright Angel Trail, also known as the Rim-to-River Trail, is a challenging 17.1-mile day hike in Grand Canyon’s South Rim.
-The hike descends 7.3 miles with 4,740 feet elevation loss on South Kaibab Trail and ascends 9.8 miles with 4,380 feet elevation gain on Bright Angel Trail.
+South Kaibab to Bright Angel Trail, also known as the Rim-to-River Trail, is a serious 17.1-mile day hike at Grand Canyon’s South Rim.
+It descends 7.3 miles with 4,740 feet elevation loss on South Kaibab Trail to the Colorado River, before climbing 9.8 miles with 4,380 feet elevation gain back to the rim on Bright Angel Trail.

 We began our South Kaibab to Bright Angel day hike at sunrise in December 2021.
-The Rim to River Trail isn’t easy but it’s definitely one of the best hikes in Grand Canyon South Rim.
-Looking up at South Rim from Phantom Ranch half way through the trail is a sight we won’t forget in a hurry!
+It wasn’t easy but it was definitely one of the most amazing day hikes we’ve ever done.
+Looking up at the rim from Phantom Ranch on the canyon floor is a sight we won’t forget in a hurry!

 43. The Enchantments Trail

-The Enchantments is a challenging 18.6-mile point to point hike in Central Washington.
+The Enchantments Trail day hike is a very hard 18.6-mile point to point hike in central Washington.
 It can be thru-hiked in one long and grueling day or it can be split into a multi-day hike with camping.
 The trail passes through alpine lakes and meadows, rock scree piles, granite peaks and golden larches in September.

 We day hiked The Enchantments in September 2021 and it was one of the toughest but most rewarding trails we’ve ever done.
 Climbing Aasgard Pass to finally reach the Core Enchantments is hard, but descending 6,688 feet to the end is even harder!
 This is one of our top US hiking recommendations.